A night at Tamarisks in Hope CovePosted by Sophie Hesp on Updated on

 Saying our goodbyes, we hit the road armed with guest-ready insights to share about Tamarisks, and a newfound love of Hope Cove.
 For either a quiet week away by the sea, or a busier itinerary exploring the ins and outs of the village, it promises an idyllic snapshot of Devon life.
 Great food, lovely beaches and everything within walking distance – it may just have something for everyone.

-With tempting availability still remaining in March, April and later in 2022, now is the time to take a closer look at Tamarisks and book your next holiday.
+With tempting availability still remaining, now is the time to take a closer look at Tamarisks and book your next holiday.

 Image credits: All images used are our own.